ProjectEvergreen/create-evergreen-app/README.md

 > 📖 For more documentation and developer guides that cover topics like the build, browser and device support, creating components, and more, please check out our [wiki](https://github.com/ProjectEvergreen/project-evergreen/wiki)!

 ## Usage
 To start developing, you can simply go ahead and edit and add files as you need in `src/`.

-> ℹ️ Feel free to edit or delete any content / code related to Project Evergreen to customize this repo to your own needs.
+> ℹ️ Feel free to edit or delete any content / code related to Create Evergreen App (including README.md) to customize this repo to your own needs.

 ### Development
 Automated tasks have been made available as **npm** scripts that you can run from the command line: